Building a PC: Most Expensive Computer Parts?

-Ultimately, you can find very expensive versions of any component, so the parts you choose will have the biggest impact on how much they cost.
+Ultimately, you can find very expensive versions of any component, so the specific brands and specifications of the parts you choose can have a big impact on how much they cost.

-So if you want to learn all about building a computer from scratch, then this article is for you.
+So if you want to learn all about building a computer from scratch, and the costs involved then this article is for you.

 Let’s jump right in!